Academic Services

 Overview

-The Office of Academic Assessment and Effectiveness (OAAE) provides (a) guidance and support for CSB/SJU academic departments and programs undergoing disciplinary program review, (b) guidance and support for academic departments and programs preparing for required annual academic reporting, (c) leadership and guidance for accreditation by the Higher Learning Commission (HLC) and (d) assessment and evaluation support for CSB and SJU’s participation in some national research studies and programs.
+The Office of Assessment and Effectiveness (OAE) provides (a) guidance and support for CSB and SJU departments and programs undergoing program review, (b) guidance and support for departments and programs preparing for required annual assessment reporting, (c) leadership and guidance for accreditation by the Higher Learning Commission (HLC) and (d) assessment and evaluation support for CSB and SJU’s participation in some national research studies and programs.
+OAE also supports institutional assessment related to mission, the True North Journey, and the Co-Curricular Approach.

 Institutional Accreditation

 CSB and SJU are accredited by the Higher Learning Commission.
-OAAE provides direct leadership and support to the institutions as we prepare for accreditation.
+OAE provides direct leadership and support to the institutions as we prepare for accreditation.

 Program Review

-Every 10 years, each academic department and program conducts disciplinary program review.
-Program review is an opportunity for programs to engage in continuous, data-informed improvement of their curricula, pedagogy, student learning, and reflect upon the achievements of students and faculty.
+Every 10 years, each department and program conducts program review.
+Programs have the opportunity to also engage in a smaller, mid-cycle review at year 5.
+Program review is an opportunity for programs to engage in continuous, data-informed improvement of their programs, curricula, pedagogy, student learning, and using data to inform meaningful evolution.
 Departments and programs create a self-study document.
-An external disciplinary evaluator visits campus typically for 1-2 days and provides an independent evaluation of the department or program.
+An external disciplinary evaluator visits campus typically for 1-2 days and provides an independent evaluation of the department or program (full reviews only).
 At the end of the process, an action plan is developed to provide accountability and to ensure continued quality improvement.

 Assessment

-OAAE supports the improvement of teaching and learning on the campuses using student outcomes assessment.
-We support faculty efforts to advance the quality of teaching and student learning by assisting in the design, implementation, and measurement of assessment activities.
+OAE supports the improvement of teaching, learning, and program development on the campuses using student outcomes assessment.
+We support efforts to advance the quality of teaching, student learning, and programs by assisting in the design, implementation, and measurement of assessment activities.
 We collaborate with faculty, staff, academic and non-academic departments.

 Office of Undergraduate Research and Scholars